The 5 Biggest Mistakes in Fleet Electrification – and how to avoid them

 💡 Pro tip: Start with a scalable charging infrastructure that can grow with your fleet’s needs.

-Mistake 4: The 1:1 Replacement Myth
+Mistake 4: The 1:1 replacement myth

 Replacing diesel vehicles one-to-one with EVs ignores the unique advantages and characteristics of electromobility.
 Range, charging times, and usage profiles differ fundamentally.